-Research Methods I for Criminal Justice/Applied Research Design (offered Spring and Fall semesters, occasionally offered during the Summer)
+Applied Research Design 1 (offered Spring and Fall semesters, occasionally offered during the Summer)

 This course is a study of scientific research methods used in the criminal justice system.
 It includes a review and critique of research on crime causation, law enforcement, courts, and corrections.
 Emphasis will be placed on quantitative research methods.

-Statistical Methods for Criminal Justice/Applied Data Analysis (offered Spring and Fall semesters, occasionally offered during the Summer)
+Applied Data Analysis for Criminal Justice 1 (offered Spring and Fall semesters, occasionally offered during the Summer)